Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core.md

 }
 ```

-## Shutting down tizen core
+## Shutting down Tizen Core
-When tizen core is no longer needed, shut down tizen core with the code below.
+When Tizen Core is no longer needed, shut down Tizen Core with the code below:
 ```c
 #include <tizen_core.h>